-The case study explains the situation, the challenges and the actions that were taken to improve the hospital, and the results.
-It also includes a quote from the hospital’s CEO, which helps to validate the information.
-People reading this case study will have a clear understanding of how Wipfli/HFS’s health care management consultants approached and worked to solve a problem.
+We also wrote a case study about a new roof system for a retail building.
+The case study explains the situation, the process, the materials used, and the results.
+People reading this case study will have a clear understanding of how Fidelity Roof approached the problem and worked to solve it.

 Use Case Studies As Marketing Tools